jogetoss/pdf-file-add-image-tool/README.md

 # Description

-This PDF File Add Image Tool plugin is used to add uploaded image on every page of uploaded PDF File.
+The File Add Image Tool plugin is used to add uploaded images on every page of an uploaded PDF File or image file.
+Supports multiple file uploads.

 To setup and configure this plugin, please see the [documentation](https://dev.joget.org/community/display/marketplace/PDF+File+Add+Image+Tool+Plugin).